 The Operations Section implements the Incident Action Plan (IAP) and is responsible for all physical operations involved in mitigating the emergency.
-The Operation Section evolves based on the incident at hand and the needed resources within the incident.
-The Operations of the Incident perform their duties most generally at the site of the incident and are in communications with the Emergency Operation Centre (EOC).
-The operations (on site) will function similar to the Emergency Operation Centre (EOC) in a hierarchy state in order to facilitate organization and thorough response to the incident.
-Although the structure of the Operation section is based solely on the responded incident, general operation sections and responsibilities are described below.
+The Operations Section evolves based on the incident at hand and the needed resources within the incident.
+The Operations of the incident perform their duties most generally at the site of the incident and are in communications with the Emergency Operations Centre (EOC).
+The Operations (on-site) will function similar to the Emergency Operations Centre (EOC) in a hierarchy state in order to facilitate organization and thorough response to the incident.
+Although the structure of the Operations section is based solely on the responded incident, general operation sections and responsibilities are described below.

-11.3.1 Operations Section Chief (OSC) (Deputy Chief of Emergency Services- alternate CEMC- OPP)
+11.3.1 Operations Section Chief (OSC) Deputy Chief of Emergency Services - alternate CEMC - OPP

 An Operations Sector Chief heads the Operations Section.
-The Operation Sector Chief is responsible for providing overall supervision and leadership to the Operation Section, including assisting in the development of the Incident Action Plan (IAP), implementing the Incident Action Plan and organizing, assigning and supervising all resources assigned operational tasks within an incident.
+The Operations Sector Chief is responsible for providing overall supervision and leadership to the Operations Section, including assisting in the development of the Incident Action Plan (IAP), implementing the Incident Action Plan, and organizing, assigning and supervising all resources assigned operational tasks within an incident.
 The Operations Sector Chief must work closely with other member of the Command Sector and General Staff to coordinate operational activities and delegate the appropriate levels of response.
-The Operation Sector Chief may be active at the Emergency Operation Centre (EOC) or onsite at the Incident.
+The Operations Sector Chief may be active at the Emergency Operations Centre (EOC) or onsite at the Incident.
 The responsibilities of the Operations Section Chief include:

-- Developing and managing the Operations Section to accomplish the incident objectives set by Emergency Operations Centre (EOC). - Organizing, assigning, and supervising all resources assigned to an incident. - Working closely with other members of the Emergency Operations Centre (EOC) Staff to coordinate operational activities. - Based on the situation, activate appropriate branches within the section. - Communicate with the telecommunication to ensure that strong communication links are made between the incident site and the Emergency Operation Centre (EOC). - Coordinate with the Liaison Officer regarding the need for Organization Representatives in the Operation Section. - Identify key issues requiring immediate attention and communicate the with the Emergency Operation Centre (EOC) - Coordinate media field visits with the Emergency Information Officer (EIO). - Ensure all media contacts are referred to the Emergency Information Officer (EIO). - Establish staging areas if required. - Develop and manage tactical operation to meet incident objectives. - Assess life safety and implement and enforce appropriate safety precautions. - Continually evaluate situation and update the Incident Commander immediately on new findings - Keep the safety officer involved in tactical decision making
+- Developing and managing the Operations Section to accomplish the incident objectives set by Emergency Operations Centre (EOC) - Organizing, assigning, and supervising all resources assigned to an incident - Working closely with other members of the Emergency Operations Centre (EOC) to coordinate operational activities - Based on the situation, activate appropriate branches within the section - Ensure that strong communicationlinks are made between the incident site and the Emergency Operation Centre (EOC) - Coordinate with the Liaison Officer regarding the need for Organization Representatives in the Operations Section - Identify key issues requiring immediate attention and communicate them with the Emergency Operations Centre (EOC) - Coordinate media field visits with the Emergency Information Officer (EIO) - Ensure all media contacts are referred to the Emergency Information Officer (EIO) - Establish staging areas if required - Develop and manage tactical operation to meet incident objectives - Assess life safety and implement and enforce appropriate safety precautions - Continually evaluate the situation and update the Incident Commander immediatelyon new findings - Keep the safety officer involved in tactical decision making